mmomper/mise-spark/README.md

 - `java`: JDK, you can install it using [asdf-java](https://github.com/halcyon/asdf-java) plugin.
 - `bash`, `curl`, `tar`: Generic POSIX utilities.

+# Environment Variables

-- `ASDF_SPARK_HADOOP_VERSION`: Set this environment variable to use custom hadoop version from the Spark archive download page, e.g. `ASDF_SPARK_HADOOP_VERSION=3`.
-By default, this plugin will pick the latest hadoop version from the archive page.
+- `ASDF_SPARK_HADOOP_VERSION`: Set this environment variable to use custom hadoop version from the Spark archive download page, e.g. `ASDF_SPARK_HADOOP_VERSION=3 asdf install spark 3.3.0`.
+By default, this plugin will pick the latest hadoop version from the archive page if this environment variable is not being set.
-- `ASDF_SPARK_WITHOUT_HADOOP`: Set this environment variable to download spark binary without hadoop support, e.g. `ASDF_SPARK_WITHOUT_HADOOP=1`.
-By default, this plugin will download spark archive with hadoop support.
+- `ASDF_SPARK_WITHOUT_HADOOP`: Set this environment variable to download spark binary archive without hadoop support, e.g. `ASDF_SPARK_WITHOUT_HADOOP=1 asdf install spark 3.3.0`.
+By default, this plugin will download spark archive with hadoop support if this environment variable is not being set.

 # Install